gleam-lang/tree-sitter-gleam/README.md

 To prevent headaches from stylistic differences, I request that you please follow these style suggestions. 🙏

-- Remove all non-mandatory trailing whitespace
+- Remove all non-mandatory trailing whitespace.
-- Ensure a final newline is present at the end of all files (this is the default in Vim, Emacs)
+- Ensure a final newline is present at the end of all files (this is the default in Vim, Emacs).
-- Format JavaScript by running `npm run format`
+- Format JavaScript by running `npm run format`.